Category Archives: Creative Process

 1837 Arundel Mill and Castle

-A few years later subject matter as his Victorian audience would have expected has disappeared from his work as is seen in 1845’s painting, Venetian Festival.
-It’s a festival all right, but a festival of color harmonies floating as if on light itself.
+A few years later, even this minimal subject matter has disappeared from his work.
+In 1845’s painting, Venetian Festival, the image is a festival of color harmonies floating as if on light itself.

 Venice Festival